Understanding your offer timeline

 The TISC safety net helps you save your main round offer if you wish to change your preferences and be re-assessed for a different preference in the second round.

-For instructions on how to use the TISC safety net, see main round of offers section on the TISC website.
+For more information on the TISC safety net, see main round of offers on the TISC website.

 TISC offer rounds and key dates